Operation Dragoon: German withdrawal

 The Germans started the withdrawal, while the motorized Allied forces broke out from their beachheads and pursued the German units from behind.
 The rapid Allied advance posed a major threat for the Germans, who could not retreat fast enough.
 The Germans tried to establish a defense line at the Rhône to shield the withdrawal of several valuable units there.
-The US 45th and 3rd Divisions were pressing to the north-west with uncontested speed, undermining Wiese's plan for a new defense line.
-Barjols and Brignoles were taken by the two American divisions on 19 August, which also were about to envelop Toulon, as well as Marseille from the north, cutting off the German units there.
+The US 45th and 3rd divisions were pressing to the north-west with uncontested speed, undermining Wiese's plan for a new defense line.
+Barjols and Brignoles were taken by the two American divisions on 19 August, which also were about to envelop Toulon, as well as Marseille, from the north, cutting off the German units there.

 In the northeast, the German problems loomed as large.
 Taskforce Butler – the Allied mechanized component of the landings – was pushing north of Draguignan.
-On 18 August Neuling's surrounded LXII Corps headquarters attempted an unsuccessful breakout and was finally captured with the rest of the city after some fighting.
+On 18 August Neuling's surrounded LXII Corps' headquarters, attempted an unsuccessful breakout and was finally captured with the rest of the city after some fighting.
 The German troops in this area were exhausted and demoralized from the fighting against the FFI, so Taskforce Butler was also able to advance at high speed.
 Digne was liberated on 18 August.
 At Grenoble, the 157th Reserve Infantry Division faced the Allied advance, and its commander decided to retreat on 21 August toward the Alps.
-This decision would prove to be fatal for the Germans, as it left a large gap in the eastern flank of the retreating Army Group G. Blaskowitz now decided to sacrifice the 242nd Infantry Division in Toulon, as well as the 244th Infantry Division in Marseille, to buy time for the rest of Army Group G to retreat through the Rhône Valley, while the 11th Panzer Division and the 198th Infantry Division would shield the retreat in several defense lines.
+This decision would prove to be disastrous for the Germans, as it left a large gap in the eastern flank of the retreating Army Group G. Blaskowitz now decided to sacrifice the 242nd Infantry Division in Toulon, as well as the 244th Infantry Division in Marseille, to buy time for the rest of Army Group G to retreat through the Rhône Valley, while the 11th Panzer Division and the 198th Infantry Division would shield the retreat in several defense lines.